 This contribution presents a convolutional neural network (CNN)-based in-loop filter.
 In this contribution, the CNN-based in-loop filter proposed in JVET-AA0074 (AA0074 filter) is made lightweight and efficient.
 Moreover, a multi-stage training strategy under AI configuration is proposed to achieve an optimal trade-off between performance and complexity.
 The training strategy of AA0074 filter, i.e. use ground truth as the label, is used to verify the performance of the proposed CNN filter in RA configuration.
 Compared with EE1-anchor-2.0 (VTM-11.0_NNVC-2.0), the proposed CNN filter achieves average {7.08%, 12.46%, 12.75%} BD-rate reductions for {Y, Cb, Cr} under AI configuration and average {5.43%, 15.34%, 14.79%} BD-rate reductions for {Y, Cb, Cr} under RA configuration.

 The network architecture of the proposed CNN filter is shown in the figure below.
 Compared with AA0074 filter, the following improvements are mainly made.
-First, we reduce the convolution layer of the feature extraction part and the reconstruction part, and reduce the number of channels in the backbone.
+First, the convolution layer of the feature extraction part and the reconstruction part are reduce, and the number of channels in the backbone is reduced.
 Then, some changes are made to WCDAB and RAB.
 Specifically, the proposal reduces the number of skip connections in WCDAB and the number of convolution layers in RAB.